|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 14: Fly to Antananarivo

 Transfer to the Fort Dauphin airport for our flight to Antananarivo.
-Upon our arrival, we visit the Akany Avoko orphanage where we enjoy lunch.
-The Akany Avoko is an eco-friendly refuge offering shelter, care and the opportunity to develop skills to enable their children to grow into self sufficient adults.
-Arrive at our hotel in time to freshen up for dinner.
+After lunch we visit the Queen's Palace overlooking the beautiful city of Antananarivo.
+We arrive at our hotel in time to freshen up for dinner.
 Overnight in Antananarivo.

 Day 15: To Analamazaotra Special Reserve (Perinet)

-We drive to Analamazaotra Special Reserve through the typical highland landscape of terraced rice paddies.
+Today we enjoy the drive to Analamazaotra Special Reserve through the Madagascar highlands.
 The reserve was named after the river which traverses it.
-This afternoon we will have the first of several nature walks.
-The park is well known for its nine species of lemur.
+Late this afternoon, we will have the first of several nature walks in the region.
 Overnight in Andasibe.

 Day 16: Analamazaotra Special Reserve

-We spend the day going deeper into the reserve, looking for the famous three foot tall indri, the largest of the lemur species and which can live for up to 30 years.
-They can jump upwards of 30 feet!
+Today we go deeper into the reserve, looking for the famous three foot tall indri, the largest of the lemur species which can live for up to 30 years and can jump upwards of 30 feet!
 Early in the morning, it is possible to hear their haunting song which can be heard for several miles.
-We will be on the watch for grey bamboo lemurs, common brown lemurs and chameleon's, of which eight species are found here.
+We will be on the watch for grey bamboo lemurs, common brown lemurs, diademed sifakas and chameleon's, of which eight species are found here.
 There are 24 species of amphibians including some endemic to this reserve.
 Bird life is also abundant.
-We will spend much of the day hiking in the reserve.
+After a late lunch we enjoy some free time before a visit to lemur island.
 Overnight in Andasibe.

 Day 17: Andasibe to Antananarivo

 After a leisurely morning, we drive back to Antananarivo.
-Free time in the afternoon for last minute shopping before our farewell dinner.
+This afternoon, enjoy some free time for last minute shopping before our farewell dinner.
 Overnight in Antananarivo.

 Day 18: Depart Antananarivo

-Today you are transferred to the airport for your departure flight.
+Today you are transferred to the airport in time for your departure flight.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide